Registration of the asylum application

 Lodging an application

-The asylum procedure is initiated by lodging (“submitting”) an application before an authorised asylum officer, on a prescribed form within 15 days of the date of registration.[46]
-If the authorised asylum officer does not enable the person to lodge the application within that deadline, they may themselves fill in the asylum application form within 8 days after the expiry of the 15-day time limit.[47]
-The asylum procedure shall be considered initiated after the lodging of the asylum application form at the Asylum Office.[48]
+The asylum procedure is initiated by lodging (“submitting”) an application before an authorised asylum officer, on a prescribed form within 15 days of the date of registration.[48]
+If the authorised asylum officer does not enable the person to lodge the application within that deadline, they may themselves out in the asylum application form within 8 days after the expiry of the 15-day time limit.[49]
+The asylum procedure shall be considered initiated after the lodging of the asylum application form at the Asylum Office.[50]

 If strictly interpreted, the deadline of 15 plus 8 days could create serious problems regarding access to the asylum procedure because the reality in Serbia is that the vast majority of persons in need of international protection do not consider Serbia as a country of destination.
 However, they are predominantly and automatically issued with registration certificates and are thus subject to this deadline.
-In case the foreigner fails to meet the deadline, Article 35(13) of the Asylum Act envisages that they will be treated in line with the Foreigners Act, which further means that they could face expulsion to a third country or even the country of origin in case of direct arrival to Serbia.
+In case the foreigner fails to meet the deadline, Article 35(13) of the Asylum Act envisages that they will be treated in accordance with the Foreigners Act, which further means that they could face expulsion to a third country or even the country of origin in case of direct arrival to Serbia.

-• The capacities of the Asylum Office are still insufficient to cover the hundreds of cases in which the registration certificate is automatically issued, and the police officer of the Asylum Office is not present in any of the Asylum Centres
+• The capacities of the Asylum Office are still insufficient to cover the hundreds of cases in which the registration certificate is automatically issued, and the police officer of the Asylum Office is not present in any of the Asylum Centres;

-• The capacities of CSOs providing free legal assistance are also insufficient to effectively cover all the Reception Centres and Asylum Centres within the set deadline and at the same time provide thorough legal counselling and preparation for asylum interviews;
+• The capacities of CSOs providing free legal assistance are also insufficient to effectively cover all the Reception Centres and Asylum Centres within the set deadline and at the same time provide legal counselling and preparation for asylum interviews;

-• If strictly interpreted, hundreds of people who enjoy the status of asylum seeker would be forced to submit an asylum application and then abscond from the procedure, which further means that the Asylum Office would have to render hundreds of decisions on discontinuation of the asylum procedure.
+• If strictly interpreted, hundreds of people who enjoy the status of asylum seeker would be forced to submit an asylum application and then abscond from the procedure, which further means that the Asylum Office would have to issue hundreds of decisions on discontinuation of the asylum procedure.
 This would strongly affect its regular work with the applicants who genuinely want to stay in Serbia.
 In other words, the time it will take for genuine asylum seekers to have an interview and receive a first instance decision would be significantly extended;

 • Those people who miss the deadline but have a prima facie refugee claim would be considered to be irregular migrants and would be treated in line with the Foreigners Act.
 Accordingly, they would be exposed to the risk of refoulement to one of the neighbouring countries such as Bulgaria and North Macedonia.